Restoring a Capital City Landmark:

 While St. John’s is a part of our nation’s history, it is also a thriving and vibrant congregation serving the Washington region.
 The current Rector is the Reverend Rob Fisher, seen above with the next generation of the St. John’s community.

 As a historic structure and a prominent, central element in the White House viewshed, all work was reviewed and approved by federal and District agencies to meet rigorous historic preservation and building standards.
-Because of the intricacies of working on the bell tower, the domed roof and the cupola, a structural scaffolding solution is required.
+Because of the intricacies of working on the bell tower, the domed roof and the cupola, a structural scaffolding solution was required.

-Click the button below to donate to the Bell Tower Fund online.
-If you would like to learn more about our restoration efforts, please contact Preston Cherouny at (202) 347-8766 ext.
+If you would like to learn more about our restoration efforts, please contact John Stowe at (202) 347-8766 ext.
 316.

-For more information about how to give, contact Preston Cherouny at (202) 347-8766 ext.
+For more information contact John Stowe at (202) 347-8766 ext.
 316.